BurmanHarsh/random-password-generator/README.md

-This is a website to create a random password.
+This is a website to create random passwords.